laurabrugger/laurabrugger.github.io/content/_index.md

       title: '🌍 My Research'
       subtitle: ''
       text: |-
-        I study how people and the planet are shaped by climate and environmental change.
-My early work focused on disasters and environmental risk; more recent work centers on ecosystems, biodiversity, and nature-based solutions.
-Across this work, I use spatial analysis and climate-risk modeling to support applied research for climate adaptation and conservation.
+        I’m interested in research that sits at the intersection of people and the planet, and that is useful in the face of real climate and environmental decisions.
+My early work grew out of questions about disasters and climate risk; over time, my focus has expanded toward ecosystems, biodiversity, and nature-based climate solutions.
+Across projects, I prioritize applied research that combines rigorous analysis with clear communication, guided by a desire to develop practical, innovative approaches to addressing climate challenges.